bem-site/bem-method/articles/bem-full-stack/bem-full-stack.en.md

-# Building a website from scratch with the full BEM technology stack
+# Building BEM-powered website using technology's full stack

-This article was originally published on the [Yandex blog](//habrahabr.ru/company/yandex/blog/251473/) at Habrhabr.

 ![](https://github.com/bem/bem-method/raw/bem-info-data/articles/bem-full-stack/0-intro.jpg)

 Earlier this year [the BBC wrote](http://www.bbc.co.uk/blogs/internet/entries/47a96d23-ae04-444e-808f-678e6809765d) about using the Yandex-developed BEM methodology for the new version of their home page.
+And BBC was not the only company or individual writing about BEM as a methodology for frontend development and rules for scalable architecture build.

+Smashing Magazine itself had a several pieces on BEM, including [A New Front-End Methodology: BEM](http://www.smashingmagazine.com/2012/04/16/a-new-front-end-methodology-bem/) by [Varvara Stepanova](http://www.smashingmagazine.com/author/varvara-stepanova/) and [The Evolution Of The BEM Methodology](http://www.smashingmagazine.com/2013/02/21/the-history-of-the-bem-methodology/) and [Scaling Down The BEM Methodology For Small Projects](http://www.smashingmagazine.com/2014/07/17/bem-methodology-for-small-projects/) both by [Maxim Shirshin](http://www.smashingmagazine.com/author/maksim-shirshin/).

-This provides an occasion for us to revisit our master class **Developing a website from scratch with the full BEM technology stack** and tell you how to introduce the full BEM technology stack into your projects.
+And now we think it is time to go more practical and tell you how to introduce the full BEM technology stack into your projects.

 BEM facilitates the development of websites that have to be built quickly and maintained over a long time.
-Nearly all of Yandex's services have the front end built on this technology.
+Nearly all of [Yandex](https://company.yandex.com/)'s services have the front end built on this technology.
 These days it comes complete with numerous libraries and tools, which we want to share with you.
 With BEM's extensive toolkit, with all its modularity and power, all you need to do is ”just“ come up with an idea and implement it.

 In this article we will discuss the benefits of front-end development based on independent blocks, find out about redefinition levels, look at ready-made block libraries and build automation tools.
 We will see how tools like [autoprefixer](https://github.com/postcss/autoprefixer), the CSS preproccesor [Stylus](http://learnboost.github.io/stylus/) or the modular system [YModules](https://en.bem.info/tools/bem/modules/) can make the developer's life easier and provide a truly useful platform when incorporated in the BEM development process.